Partners

 The International Committee of the Red Cross (ICRC) is an impartial, neutral and independent organization whose exclusively humanitarian mission is to protect the lives and dignity of victims of armed conflict and other situations of violence, and to provide them with assistance.

-The World Health Organization (WHO), the global public health leadership body within the United Nations system, has had a long-standing partnership with the Comité International de Médecine Militaire (CIMM) on civil-military health collaboration since 1952.
+The World Health Organization (WHO), the global leader in public health within the United Nations system, has had a long-standing partnership with the Comité International de Médecine Militaire (ICMM) on civil-military health collaboration since 1952.

-The World Veterinary Association and CIMM signed a Memorandum of Understanding in 2017 to cooperate and consult on issues concerning One Health, healthcare and professional ethics.
+The World Veterinary Association and ICMM signed a Memorandum of Understanding in 2017 to cooperate and consult on issues concerning One Health, healthcare and professional ethics.

 A Memorandum of Understanding with the World Medical Association (WMA) was signed in 2017 to promote cooperation on issues of mutual interest, particularly those concerning healthcare, international humanitarian law and medical ethics.